Three Part-Time Staff Running a Seven-Figure Business

 What I built

 I created what was, as far as I know, the world's first 3D oak garden product designer.
 Customers could go to the website, design their product in 3D, choosing dimensions, configurations, options, and get a price right there on the spot.
-No waiting, no phone call, no salesperson needed for the initial quote.
+No waiting, no phone call, no back-and-forth for an initial quote.

 But the configurator was just the front end.
 Behind it, I built automation to handle the entire order process.
 When a customer placed an order, the system knew what to do with it.
 Computers handled the repetitive, predictable parts of the operation, and the small team focused on the things that needed a human touch.
 Quality, customer service, making sure everything was right.